Pure Substance

 Also known as: pure material

-A sample of matter with a fixed, definite composition.
+A sample of matter that has a fixed, definite chemical composition throughout, consisting of only one type of element or one type of compound.
 Distinguishing pure substances from mixtures is the first step in chemical analysis.

 ๐Ÿ’ก Intuition